dolbeysystems/fusion-cac-web-docs/content/account-navigation/_index.md

 ## Navigation Tree

-The Navigation Tree sits above the Documents Pane on the left-hand side of the Account Screen.
+The Navigation tree sits above the Documents tree on the left-hand side of the Account Screen.
-The Navigation Tree includes hyperlinks, or [viewers](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/account-viewers/), to pages within the chart providing summary views of coding information, demographic information, as well as clinical documentation, workflow, and worksheets.
+The Navigation tree includes hyperlinks, or [viewers](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/account-viewers/), to pages within the chart providing summary views of coding information, demographic information, as well as clinical documentation, workflow, and worksheets.